-• Classification determined on the profile of the best grades from 60 credits attained at Level 6 and the best grades from 120 credits at Level 7.
-Level 6 and Level 7 grades count equally in the profile.

-• Classification determined on the profile of the best grades from 120 credits attained at Level 7 only.
+- Classification determined on the profile of the 120 credits attained at Level 6 and 120 credits at Level 7.
+Level 6 and Level 7 grades are weighted on a ratio of 1:2.
+OR - Classification determined on the profile of the 120 credits attained at Level 7 only. - Classification will be based on the weighted average grade together with a requirement for at least half of the Level 7 grades to be in the higher class.

-For further information on honours degree classification, see the Taught Courses Regulatory Framework.
+For further information on degree classification, see the Taught Courses Regulatory Framework.